 - User-friendly Interface.
 This ensures the tool is easy to use, even for people without technical expertise.
 This could involve intuitive navigation, clear labeling, helpful tooltips, and more.
 A user-friendly interface makes it easier for you to find and use the features you need.

 - Complete SEO Tool set.
 In addition to checking redirects, a comprehensive SEO tool set might include features for keyword research, backlink analysis, on-page SEO analysis, rank tracking, site audits, and more.
 These features can help improve your site’s visibility in search engine results, driving more organic traffic to your site.

-How to Use Redirect Checker
+How to Use Redirection Checker

-Step 1: Insert your domain and start free trial
+Step 1: Insert your domain in the search bar

 Step 2: Interpreting the domain redirect checker results

-Additional features of website redirect checker
+Additional features of the website redirect checker

 After checking the domain, you will receive a full website audit report that will help identify different types of problems.
 The report will also provide instructions on how to fix the identified issues.
 Additionally, you can observe issues by issue type or category, which allows you to quickly target and resolve the most important problems for your website’s success.

-Step 1: Insert your URL and start free trial
+Step 1: Insert your URL and start “Check redirect”

 Step 2: Interpreting the page checker results